 In 1896 the three Nicolas Brothers started a twenty-four block community and named it Englewood after their Illinois hometown.
 The town remained agricultural until the 1940's since the Tamiami Trail passed east of the peninsula.

 People taking a beach drive down Manasota Key, should note the rescued THE HERITAGE (1902), 6660 Manasota Key Road, an old beach house, built as "Palm Ridge" by master carpenter Carl Johanansen.
-Later the house was a nudist colony and the home of author Ruth Swayze.
+Later the house was a nudist colony and then the home of author Ruth Swayze.
+The wonderful complex is now a great artist retreat and a creative beachside haven for many talented artists and musicians.

 Another side trip off Old Englewood Road west on Stewart would lead to LEMON BAY PARK (1992), 570 Bay Park, Sarasota County's newest nature complex.

-The original center of Old Englewood is the corner of Old Englewood Road and Dearborn Street, where you spot the RICKARD'S GUEST HOUSE (1896), 2 Old Englewood Road, once the winter home for Ohio State professor Edward Sommermeir and later Amy Jergens of the Jergens Lotion family.
+The original center of Old Englewood is the corner of Old Englewood Road and Dearborn Street, where once stood the RICKARD'S GUEST HOUSE (1896), 2 Old Englewood Road, once the winter home for Ohio State professor Edward Sommermeir and later Amy Jergens of the Jergens Lotion family.
+The loss of the building to fire was a tragic loss for Englewood.
 At the foot of Old Englewood is BUCHAN LANDING, where Peter Buchan set up his port, its house of stilts THE ROYAL CASINO (1825), moved to 240 Dearborn .

 RICHARD’S GUEST HOUSE

 To the north along the Bay is the SITE OF THE ENGLEWOOD SAW MILL (1898), end of Harvard Street, and the site of the Englewood Inn (1898), end of Perry Street.
 The PAT LAMPP HOUSE (1922), on Perry Street, is an early house.
+Other old homes on Perry Street are located at 520 Perry (1922), 540 Perry (1924) and 606 Perry (1926).
 At the foot of Yale Street was the NICHOLAS BROTHERS TRADING POST SITE.

-South of Dearborn at Winson and Green is the
+South of Dearborn at 416 Green Street is the

 OLD METHODIST CHURCH, restored by the Lemon Bay Historical

 Society.
+502 Green is a 1917 two bedroom metal roof house.
 South of Magnolia is the INDIAN MOUND PARK, with a small

 mound well marked for vegetation.